hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 ### Bank Planning (with firmware upgrade)

+!!! warning "Are you looking for firmware upgrade guide?"
+    This is not a firmware upgrade guide.
+This is a bank planning guide with integrated firmware upgrade.
+If you came here in search of firmware upgrade guide you are in the wrong place.
+You can find that guide in this wiki homepage.

-We are now going to prepare an optimal bank planning for another firmware you don't have on your Gateway yet.
+We are now going to prepare an optimal bank plan for another firmware you don't have on your Gateway yet.

 At this stage it's possible to choose whatever *Type* of firmware you would like, to end up having it rooted and running.